swetharepakula/Fabric101Workshop/README.md

 node enrollAdmin.js org1
 ```

 3. Register a new user using the admin credential.
-You should files for your
+You should see new files created for your
 chosen username in `wallet/org1/<username>`.
 ```
 node registerUser.js org1 <username>